amittksingh-me/DAT-course-materials/projects/required/project-code-challenge/README.md

 ## Submission

 Your instructor will explain how to submit your assignment.
-Typically, this is done either by:

-- Creating a repository in your github profile, hosting your materials, and sharing a link with your instructor.
-[or]
-- Forking the project repository, adding your solutions, and submitting a pull request back to the relevant repo.
+(TBC)